tamimalmahmud/LLM-Unlearning/README.md

 **LLM-Unlearning** is an open-source project focused on enabling **unlearning** techniques in **Large Language Models (LLMs)**.
 With the rise of AI applications and increasing concerns about **data privacy**, this project introduces **exact** and **approximate unlearning methods** designed to make AI models **privacy-preserving**, **trustworthy**, and **ethical**.

-By facilitating models to "forget" unwanted or sensitive data, **LLM-Unlearning** helps ensure compliance with **data privacy regulations** and fosters ethical AI development.
+By facilitating models to "forget" unwanted or sensitive data, **LLM-Unlearning** helps ensure compliance with **data privacy regulations (i.e,.
+GDPR, CCPA)** and fosters ethical AI development.
 It is a crucial step toward creating **AI models** that are both transparent and fair, while maintaining high performance.

 ## Key Features:
 - **Exact and Approximate Unlearning**: Methods for forgetting specific data efficiently, while preserving model performance.